nelvadas/GraalVM101/README.md

-2. Download the project, unzip and open it with you favorite Code editor. then add a PricerController Class as describeb below.
+2. Download the project, unzip it and open the directory in your favorite code editor.
+Add a `com.oracle.graalvm.demo.PricerController` class as describeb below.

+- The conroller has two endpoints
+- `/` return a welcome text
+- `/price/{name}/{principal}/{maturity}?yield=xx&interestRate=y` used to compute the bond fair price

 ```java
 package com.oracle.graalvm.demo;